xmppjs/radiowave/README.md

-# RadioWave
+# Radiowave

-RadioWave is a lightweight XMPP server that is made for the web:
+Radiowave is a lightweight XMPP server that is made for the web:

  - easy deployment
  - simple configuration via JSON